Harry Brown Bainbridge III

 Harry Brown Bainbridge III (July 25, 1939 – May 27, 2010) was an American bishop.
 He was the bishop of the Episcopal Diocese of Idaho from 1998 to 2008.

 Education

-Bainbridge was born in Knoxville, Tennessee, on July 25, 1939, son of Harry Brown Bainbridge II and Grace Holt.
+Bainbridge was born in Knoxville, Tennessee, on July 25, 1939, son of Harry Brown Bainbridge II (1914-1955) and Grace Stringer Holt (1917-2014).

 He was raised in Oak Ridge, Tennessee, and attended Sewanee: The University of the South from where he graduated with a Bachelor of Arts in 1961.
 He served for two years in the U.S. Navy and later returned to Sewanee to study for his Master of Divinity which he received in 1967.
-He received a Doctor of Ministry from Sewanee in 1992.
+He received a Doctor of Ministry degree from Sewanee in 1992.

 Ministry

 Bainbridge was ordained deacon in 1967 and served as deacon-in-charge of Holy Trinity Church in Memphis, Tennessee, where he remained till he was ordained a priest a year later.
 In 1968 he became rector of the Church of St Mary Magdalene in Fayetteville, Tennessee and in 1970 transferred to St Thomas' Church in Knoxville, Tennessee.
 In 1973 he became assistant chaplain in Sewanee University and also taught religion at the same university.
 In 1979 he became chaplain of the University of Louisiana at Monroe and rector of the Church of St Thomas in Monroe, Louisiana.
 He also served as rector of Christ Church in Easton, Maryland from 1988 till 1998.